 It is non-invasive and can be done on a lunch-break

 |It does not improve your skin or elasticity|

-Your face will over time lose volume due to muscle atrophy.
+Your face will over time lose volume due to muscle atrophy (and even bone loss).
 Which will lead to more flaccid skin

 Prolonged use can also lead to thinner skin

 As Botox is used, it also removes some of the youthful movements of a face